jelko/jelko.github.io/contents/index.md

 He is a maker and designer with a technological understanding and humanistic curiosity.
 His works occur with the context of a time formed by algorithmitisation and are exploring the interaction of the human and the machine.
 Studying [digital media](http://digitalmedia-bremen.de/) at university and university of the arts Bremen.

 ~~Currently at Edenspiekermann in Amsterdam.~~<br/>
-He is working on a thesis as part of the graduate seminar "media art interaction" with [Prof. Frieder Nake](http://viola.informatik.uni-bremen.de/typo/index.php?id=8): Researching the phenomenon of [#waiting](/projects/waiting).
+He is working on a thesis as part of the graduate seminar "media art interaction" with Prof. Frieder Nake:<br/> Researching the phenomenon of [#waiting](/projects/waiting).
 Trying to uncover slowness in human-computer interaction.

 <!--#interaction #media #art #machines #products #watching #writing #waiting-->